-Alien Universe timeline: Alien, Predator, Blade Runner films
+What is the best order to watch the Alien movies and where does Prey fit?

 It's pretty cool that two of the most iconic movie monsters share the same cinematic universe.

 Thanks to the Alien vs Predator films, the Alien and Predator franchises converged to take place in the same timeline.
-Now, there are 12 movies in total to watch - if you feel like revisiting what's now known as the Alien Universe - the oldest of which is Ridley Scott’s 1979 classic Alien, set in 2122.
-However, the earliest film, chronologically, is the first Predator, set the year it premiered: 1987.
+Now, there are 12 movies in total to watch - if you feel like revisiting what's known as the Alien Universe - the oldest of which is Ridley Scott’s 1979 classic Alien, set in 2122.
+However, the earliest film, chronologically, is the latest film in the series, Prey, which is set in 1719.

-Now, to make things more complicated, these films' creators have planted easter eggs in other movies.
+To make things even more complicated, these films' creators have planted easter eggs in other movies.
 Coupled with online theories, this has resulted in the inclusion of Blade Runner into the Alien Universe.
 (It shares the same director as Alien, Ridley Scott.)
 To help you make sense of the Alien-Predator timeline, we put all the films in chronological order, with Blade Runner as a bonus.
+Also, don't forget Disney announced the first Alien TV show is currently in development at FX.
+It'll be the first TV series based on the classic film series.
+There's also Prey, the latest in the Predator saga, which arrived on Hulu in August last year.

 Follow our guide below, and you will watch the events in the Alien Universe as they happened.
-At the bottom of this article, you'll find a spoiler-free, bulleted-list version of this guide, plus additional watch orders with no spoilers.
+At the bottom of this article, you'll find a spoiler-free, bulleted-list version, of this guide plus additional watch orders with no spoilers.

 NOTE: THERE ARE SPOILERS BELOW.

 Alan “Dutch" Schaefer (played by Arnold Schwarzenegger) and his team of elite soldiers are sent on a mission to rescue hostages from a central American jungle.
 Soon after landing, the team encounters evidence that the mission isn’t all that it seems.
 In fact, they're the ones being hunted by a Predator alien.

-Carl Weathers stars as Dutch’s old friend, Dillon, and John McTiernan directed the film.
+Carl Weathers stars as Dutch’s friend, Dillon.
+And John McTiernan directed the film.

 This Predator sequel traded in the jungles for the skyscrapers of Los Angeles.
 Danny Glover stars as Michael R Harrigan, a lieutenant on the LAPD fighting against warring drug cartels.
 The heavily armed feud between the cartels and the police draw the attention of a Predator looking for new prey.
 When Harrigan begins to suspect something out of this world is murdering gang members, he meets Special Agent Peter Keyes (played by Gary Busey), who leads a special government task force hoping to capture the Predator.
-Stephen Hopkins Directed Predator 2.

 When a satellite discovers a heat signature beneath the ice of Antarctica, the owner of the Weyland Corporation, Charles Bishop Weyland (played by Lance Henriksen), assembles a team to investigate.
 It's headed by a guide named Alexa Woods (played by Sanaa Lathan).
-Once there, the team discovers a pyramid under the ice built by an unknown alien civilization.
-Paul W.S.
-Anderson directed Alien Vs Predator.
+Once there, the team discovers a pyramid under the ice built by an unknown alien civilisation.

-This Alien vs Predator sequel picks up directly after the events of the 2004 film: We see a Predator spaceship carrying an Alien-Predator hybrid crash in Colorado right as Dallas Howard (played by Steven Pasquale) is returning to reunite with his younger brother Ricky (Johnny Lewis).
-The ship releases the Predalien on to the town, along with facehugger aliens, which create more Xenomorph (Aliens).
-If that wasn’t enough, the last surviving Predator calls in reinforcements of their own.
+This Alien vs Predator sequel picks up directly after the events of the 2004 film: we see a Predator spaceship carrying an Alien-Predator hybrid crash in Colorado right as Dallas Howard (played by Steven Pasquale) is returning to reunite with his younger brother Ricky (Johnny Lewis).
+The ship releases the Predalien onto the town, along with facehugger aliens, which create more Xenomorph (Aliens).
+If that wasn't enough, the last surviving Predator calls in reinforcements.

 A Predator ship crash-lands, and a surviving Predator attacks a US Army team in the middle of a rescue mission.
-Army Sniper Quinn McKenna (played by Boyd Holbrook) incapacitates the monster, but soon, both he and the Predator are taken into custody by the US government and Special Agent Will Traeger (played by Sterling K Brown).
+Army Sniper Quinn McKenna (played by Boyd Holbrook) incapacitates the extraterrestrial monster, but soon, both he and the Predator are taken into custody by the US government and Special Agent Will Traeger (played by Sterling K Brown).

 Shane Black, who starred in the original Predator as Hawkins, directed this film.

 A group of people including a Spetnaz soldier, Israeli Defense Forces sniper, multiple drug cartel enforcers, and a death row inmate are led by a mysterious soldier named Royce (played by Adrien Brody) through a jungle, which they parachuted into while unconscious.
 Soon, the group finds themselves being hunted by two different groups of Predators.